docker/compose/CONTRIBUTING.md

 ## Running the test suite

-Use the test script to run linting checks and then the full test suite against different Python interpreters:
+Use the test script to run the full test suite:

+    $ dobi test

+Set the `DOCKER_VERSIONS` environment variable to "default" to run against only the latest docker version, or set it to any version tag.

-    $ script/test/default
+    $ DOCKER_VERSIONS=default dobi test

-Tests are run against a Docker daemon inside a container, so that we can test against multiple Docker versions.
-By default they'll run against only the latest Docker version - set the `DOCKER_VERSIONS` environment variable to "all" to run against all supported versions:
+To run a subset of tests, enter into a project shell and run the test script
+directly:

-    $ DOCKER_VERSIONS=all script/test/default
+    $ dobi shell

-Arguments to `script/test/default` are passed through to the `tox` executable, so you can specify a test directory, file, module, class or method:

-    $ script/test/default tests/unit
+    $ tox tests/unit
-    $ script/test/default tests/unit/cli_test.py
+    $ tox tests/unit/cli_test.py
-    $ script/test/default tests/unit/config_test.py::ConfigTest
+    $ tox tests/unit/config_test.py::ConfigTest
-    $ script/test/default tests/unit/config_test.py::ConfigTest::test_load
+    $ tox tests/unit/config_test.py::ConfigTest::test_load

 ## Finding things to work on